Mako Server

 acmedns.manual(email, domain, op)

-Important: function acmedns.recordset() must be called after acmebot.renew() is called implicitly or explicitly and after the server maintainer has set the DNS record for the domain.
+Important: function acmedns.recordset() must be called after acmebot.manual() has been called and after the server maintainer has set the DNS record for the domain.
 The renewal process is paused until this function is called, and no new activation may be initiated as long as the current renewal job is paused.
+When using manual mode, function acmedns.loadcert() must be called when the device starts.

 Parameters: